webix-hub/docs/data/desktop/menu.md

 ]
 ~~~

-This configuration overrides common configuration for submenus defined by **submenuConfig**.
+This configuration overrides common configuration for sub-menus defined by **submenuConfig**.

 {{sample 03_menu/12_submenu_config.html}}